-Ancestral Quest and FamilySearch Family Tree
+Ancestral Quest and FamilySearch Family Tree:

 Sample Screen Shots

 These icons give you a quick visual overview of which individuals have been linked with Family Tree and which have not yet been linked, just by noting gray vs blue coloring.

 You can go to the Name List view and sort the list of names by the FS PID, to quickly see which of all your records have been linked and which have not.
 (In AQ, you can sort the list of individuals on ANY field.)

 Linking and Uploading Individuals